-If you have a business in Manchester or London and would like to host one of events at your offices and have space for both smaller groups of 12 and/or larger groups of up to 25, please do get in touch.
+If you have a business in Manchester and would like to host one of events at your offices and have space for both smaller groups of 12 and/or larger groups of up to 25, please do get in touch.
 As Host, you would be able to do a 20 minute presentation to attendees.
 We would ask you to supply refreshments.
 The benefits to you are:

 - A number of SMEs coming onto your premises

 - The opportunity to become an Associate or Corporate Partner of PortfolioExec (not obligatory)

 - Become part of our ‘Friends’ list and receive some news and opportunities from us

 If you are interested in hosting a PortfolioExec event, please contact us on email@example.com.